About The Chapel Hill Recorder

 But during the summers of my youth, as the college students spent their summers elsewhere, Chapel Hill would transform back into a small, sleepy village of local folk.
 It was this village that raised me, and even back then I knew I was extremely fortunate to grow up here.
 What made it so special, and what contributed greatly to my many fond childhood memories, were these local folk.
 This incredible community of people is the reason I choose to live here now, and why I want my daughter to grow up here, just like my husband and I did.

 This site is dedicated to this remarkable Chapel Hill community, then and now.
 It is here that I hope to preserve the wonderful facets of life that made, makes, and will continue to make this town the special place that it is.

 Thank you for celebrating Chapel Hill, and its neighboring towns, with me!

 Nancy Largent, Founder

-Nancy currently works as a graphic designer, a web developer and designer, and is the founder of the Largent Learning Institute, providing personalized technology education and support.
-Her husband Doug Largent is a full-time musician with The Doug Largent Trio.
+Nancy is currently the Communications Specialist for the Orange County Health Department and Family Success Alliance, and the Marketing and IT Associate for the Meadowmont Community Association.
+She also works as a web developer and graphic designer with her own design firm Largent Creative Company, and is the founder of the Largent Learning Institute, providing personalized technology education and support.
+Her husband Doug Largent is the Musical Director of Arts in Action and a full-time musician with The Doug Largent Trio and other local bands.